FirstGrid18/toolbaseai/README.md

-# ToolBaseAI
+# ToolbaseMarketplace

-**The AI marketplace for small businesses.**
+**The tech marketplace for small businesses.**

-ToolBaseAI is a production-ready directory and comparison platform for AI tools, built exclusively for small and medium-sized businesses (SMBs).
+ToolbaseMarketplace is a production-ready directory and comparison platform for tech tools, built exclusively for small and medium-sized businesses (SMBs).

 ## Tech Stack